How to Make a Barcode in 3 Steps + Free Barcode Generator

 The best stock coding or numbering system for you depends on the type of business you operate and your inventory tracking needs.
 Here, we will take a more detailed look at both product coding options and the uses for each.

-QR codes are a relatively modern addition to our collection of identifying product codes.
-QR, or “quick response,” codes are the pixelated black-and-white square graphic labels.
+QR codes, or “quick response” codes, are pixelated black-and-white square graphic labels.
 You can scan QR codes with a mobile device to perform many tasks, including visiting a website, placing an order, and making a payment.
 A QR code payment involves digital payments made via the scannable graphic.

-2. Make a Barcode for Each Product
+Step 2: Create a Barcode for Each Product

 There are three simple ways to make barcodes for your products.
 They include:

 - Online barcode generators: Some websites will translate your product codes into a barcode you can download and save for future use.
-Our free barcode generator is also an example.
+Our free barcode generator above is also an example.

 - Retail POS systems: POS systems like Square automatically create a unique barcode based on each item’s product SKU or UPC.
 You can also print your barcodes straight from your POS account onto a product label.